csreddy98/Machine-Learning-From-Scratch/README.md

 # Machine Learning From Scratch

-The main aim is to create macchine learning models from scratch as many as possible.
+The main aim is to create machine learning models from scratch as many as possible.
 This project would take a long time to finish since I have to learn all the algorithmns before implementation.

 I would also try my level best to write a easily understandable code and also give a clear description on how everything is working.
 So it would help anyone who is planning on learning machine learning.